 The Eatwell Guide shows the different amounts and types of foods needed to enjoy a well-balanced and healthy diet.
 Watch this short video on the Eatwell Guide for useful hints and tips.

-A healthy and balanced diet should include:
+A healthy and balanced diet should consist of a regular pattern of 3 meals a day and include:

 Don’t skip breakfast